 Helsinki’s cycling numbers have grown, and cycling accidents have been reduced.Last year, 11 percent of all journeys were made by bicycle in Helsinki.

 In order to give a further boost to cycling, Helsinki is building a network of express cycling ways, a so-called Baana network.
 When complete, the network will link the main residential, office and commercial areas of Helsinki with direct, high-quality and fast cycling routes.
 The first Baana in Helsinki was built into a former harbour railway corridor from the Töölö bay area in the city centre to Ruoholahti in the west.

 Helsinki’s City Bikes bike-share programme has been a success.
 The popularity of bike-share has grown continuously, and the bike-share season has been extended.
-Last year the yellow City Bikes were in use from April to the end of October.

 The popularity of bike-share has also exceeded financial goals, and the City covers its costs for the system almost fully with user fees.
-Customers in the Helsinki metropolitan area are served in 2019 by 3,450 bikes available from 345 docking stations.
+Customers in the Helsinki metropolitan area were served in 2019 by 3,450 bikes available from 345 docking stations.